SYNOPSIS

-SYNOPSIS - MY TIME IN THE FAROES
+MY time in THE FAROES

 I traveled to the Faroe Islands in August of 2017 and spent two weeks in the islands alone with a rented car and a tent.
 I began and ended my trip in the capital city of Tórshavn, staying at the Bládýpi Guesthouse, which I found both comfortable and well-located within the city.
 I took advantage of these days to sample the local restaurant scene, and to talk to locals that could connect me with people and places in the other islands.
 Once I left Tórshavn, I camped, utilizing camping areas where they existed, and asking locals for permission to camp on their land where they didn't.
 The islands were easy to navigate and the roads were of very good quality, with smooth pavement and clear signs.
 The landscape was dramatic and beautiful around every turn in the road, and I was able to cover a good deal of the islands while I was there, exploring much of the territory by car, and leaving it behind when the ferries were only big enough to accommodate foot passengers.
 The people I met and spoke with were friendly and accommodating, and many were both excited to talk about their culture and pleased and curious to hear about where I came from and why I was there.